 Rear door toward the roof line

-Set the swing-door end facing your eave so that walk-in loading and ground-throw debris follow the same efficient, short path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw share the same path for your crew.

 Surface protection